 About today’s event, Kensington Palace said, “Over the last ten years the Duchess’s experience working with addiction charities has helped lay the groundwork for her understanding of the complexities of mental health and has informed much of her work on the early years.
 Experiences in early childhood, before the age of five, are proven to have a significant impact on adult lives, including resilience and the ability to cope with adversity.
 The Forward Trust has been helping people break the destructive cycle of addiction and build positive and productive futures since 1991.
 Delivering a large and diverse range of addiction, employment, and mental health services nationally, Forward Trust believes that anyone is capable of lasting change.“

 The event screened a short film challenging misunderstandings about addiction and was closed by Tom Walker, who gave a special performance of his worldwide hit (about addiction) “Leave A Light On.”How much work Catherine put behind her public role is shown in her today’s discussion with guests.
+From BBC report,

 The Duchess also spoke about how the Covid-19 crisis had affected addiction rates, saying some 1.5 million more people were facing problems with alcohol, with almost one million young people experiencing an increase in addictive behavior.
 She said: “Around two million individuals who were identified as being in recovery may have experienced a relapse over the past 18 months. we can all play our part” in helping people with addiction “by understanding, by listening, by connecting”.